BCDA-APS/bluesky_training/docs/source/instrument/_install_new_instrument.rst

 sharing your instrument's implementations.

 The installer program initializes a local git repository in the ``bluesky`` folder.
-The next step is to create a blank remote repository, for example on `GitHub <https://github.com/>`__ or the `APS GitLab server
+We now need to create a blank remote repository, for example on `GitHub <https://github.com/>`__ or the `APS GitLab server
 <https://git.aps.anl.gov/>`__, as described below.